edgelesssys/.github/README.md

     <li>Confidential Computing is a security paradigm that enables 🔐 encrypted and 🔎 verifiable processing of sensitive data at any scale.</li>
     <li>With it, ☁ cloud workloads finally become end-to-end secure and end-to-end verifiable!</li>
     <li>We have built a range of 💡 easy-to-use, ⭐ open-source tools that make confidential computing accessible to everyone, check 'em out below!</li>
-    <li>Visit our friends at the [Confidential Computing Consortium](https://confidentialcomputing.io) to find out more about all things CC.
+    <li>Visit our friends at the <a href="https://confidentialcomputing.io">Confidential Computing Consortium</a> to find out more about all things CC.
     </ul>
 </details>